A heuristic search algorithm for discovering large Condorcet domains: Suboptimality of existing learning algorithms

 \section{Suboptimality of existing learning algorithms}

-The search for new record-breaking CDs is a challenging discrete combinatorial optimisation problem that requires significant effort and faces several challenges where many common learning algorithms struggle.
-While learning algorithms like reinforcement learning algorithms, genetic algorithms, and local search algorithms have proven their effectiveness in solving some combinatorial optimisation problems \cite{fawzi2022discovering,mankowitz2023faster,radhakrishnan2021evolutionary,el2018particle,lauri2023learning}, they encounter immense difficulty in finding large CDs for $n\geq8$ alternatives.
+The search for large CDs is a challenging discrete combinatorial optimisation problem that requires significant effort and faces several challenges where many common learning algorithms struggle.
+While learning algorithms like reinforcement learning algorithms, genetic algorithms, and local search algorithms have proven their effectiveness in solving some combinatorial optimisation problems \citep{fawzi2022discovering,mankowitz2023faster,radhakrishnan2021evolutionary,el2018particle,lauri2023learning}, they encounter immense difficulty in finding large CDs for $n\geq8$ alternatives.
 We tested a range of algorithms that can solve discrete combinatorial optimisation problems on finding large CDs.
-All the programs used are available in our GitHub repository \footnote{GitHub. \url{https://github.com/sagebei/cdl/tree/main/algorithms/benckmarking}} and their execution was terminated when no improvement was seen after a reasonable amount of time.
-The large CDs they found on four to eight alternatives are presented in Table \ref{tab:cd_benchmark}.
+All the programs we used are publicly available\footnote{GitHub. \url{https://github.com/sagebei/cdl/tree/main/algorithms/benckmarking}} and their execution was terminated when no improvement was seen after a reasonable amount of time.
+The large CDs they found on four to eight alternatives are presented in Table~\ref{tab:cd_benchmark}.
 Apart from the simple hill climbing algorithm, all the tested learning algorithms found the largest CD on four and five alternatives.
 But on seven and eight alternatives, none of them found the largest known CDs.
-This indicates that while these algorithms can find large CDs, there are challenges for them in finding higher lower bounds for CDs on large alternatives.
+This indicates that while these algorithms can find large CDs, there are challenges for them in finding higher lower bounds for CDs on a higher number of alternative alternatives.
 We summarize these challenges as follows.